communaute 9

 Receive advice from our passionate coaches!

-Today, we are going to give you our recommendations to improve your endurance, because if you are more of a runner with a speed profile, endurance is a quality you will need to work on.
-Because we like to emphasize at Campus, it's important to work on your weaknesses to reach a new level in your Progress.
+Today, we are going to give you our recommendations to improve your endurance.
+Whether you have a speed profile or prefer long distances, endurance remains a quality you need to work on.

-Let's start by recalling that “endurance is the ability to maintain a certain level of intensity for as long as possible”
+“Endurance is the ability to maintain a certain level of intensity for as long as possible.”

-That is to say, working on your endurance will allow you to run longer, obviously.
-But also to allow you to run longer at the same pace, and to maintain a higher pace over the same long duration, without being more tired.
+Thus, working on your endurance will allow you to run longer, at the highest possible pace without becoming more tired.

-Specifically, Campus's endurance training plan will combine long runs with workouts of pace and threshold variations that will allow you to increase your resistance and endurance in an ideal balance (which we detail right after).
+Specifically, Campus's endurance training plan combines long runs with workouts of pace and threshold variations that will allow you to increase your resistance and endurance in an ideal balance.
 But to make this work even better, here are the basics to apply throughout your training plan.

 tristan niko piste paris